 The commitment to maintain the garden has created a long-term connection between the two schools, ensuring that Sunbury College students have the opportunity to take pride in giving back to the community, while the SMRSS students have been given an opportunity to engage in new and beneficial experiences.

 VCAL Provider – Mentone Grammar School

-Shelley has been VCAL Coordinator for Mentone Grammar since the program’s introduction three years ago.
-In 2019 she evolved the program to incorporate two inhouse Vocational Education and Training in Schools (VETiS) programs, Certificate II Business and Certificate II Outdoor Recreation, which all VCAL students completed in addition to their VET of choice.
+Shelley has been the VCAL coordinator at Mentone Grammar since the program’s introduction three years ago.
+In 2019 she evolved the program to incorporate two in-house Vocational Education and Training in Schools (VETiS) programs, Certificate II Business and Certificate II Outdoor Recreation, which all VCAL students completed in addition to their VET program of choice.
 This would provide students with as many opportunities as possible to develop skills and knowledge they can apply to a wide range of workplaces and contexts.